-Guests are also asked to follow all Covid-19 guidance given by Inshriach Estate.
+Residents are asked to follow Scottish Government Covid-19 guidance, and specific direction given by Inshriach Estate.

-Scottish Citylink operate a regular service from Edinburgh, Inverness and Glasgow.
+Scottish Citylink operate a regular service from Edinburgh, Inverness and Glasgow to Aviemore.
 As the timetable differs from summer to winter and weekday to weekend it is advisable to contact Scottish Citylink direct for details of journeys and times.
 Tel: 0870 505 050 or visit www.citylink.co.uk.
 Stagecoach offers local bus routes Tel.
 01463 233371 or visit http://www.stagecoachbus.com.

 Coming from the south on the A9 take the first turning to Aviemore.
 At the roundabout on the edge of town turn right towards Coylumbridge.
 After half a mile take the right turn signposted Inshriach B970.
 After 4 miles you come to the Inshriach Nursery Gardens.
 Inshriach Farm is the next turning on the right, by the small lochan, after the Nursery Gardens.
 Travelling from the North on the A9, drive through Aviemore to the roundabout at the south end of town.
 Turn left towards Coylumbridge and continue as above.